 If the future is female, then Portland’s four-day POW Film Fest, held each March, is ahead of its time.
-Returning March 27–31, 2019, POW Film Fest is recognized as one of the nation’s top women’s film festivals, showcasing films by female directors, along with filmmaker workshops and moderated panels.
+POW Film Fest is recognized as one of the nation’s top women’s film festivals, showcasing films by female directors, along with filmmaker workshops and moderated panels.

-“A lot of people have this preconceived notion that it’s going to be a bunch of romantic comedies, and it’s not,” says POW Film Fest Executive Director Tara Johnson-Medinger.
+“A lot of people have this preconceived notion that it’s going to be a bunch of romantic comedies, and it’s not,” said former POW Film Fest Executive Director Tara Johnson-Medinger.
 “We have a variety of topics, themes and ages of women producing the films.”

 The main event